unlikelyso/unlikelyso/src/blog/design-thinking-your-way-to-startup-mvp.md

 come to fruition.
 They served to energize the team and to create excitement but didn't move the company forward in any meaningful way, making them arguably pointless.
-When rallying cries of bottom-up innovation end up only in pretty post-its on a whiteboard, many product and engineering leaders are left justifiably jaded and begin to favor founder- and exec-led product development instead.
+When rallying cries of bottom-up innovation end up only in pretty post-its on a whiteboard, many product and engineering leaders are left justifiably jaded and begin to favor founder- and <a href="/the-failed-million-dollar-mvp/">exec-led product development</a> instead.
 </p>
 <br/>
 <p>
 <a href="https://designthinking.ideo.com">Design thinking</a> has been criticized in much the same
-way - a hyped-up process that leads nowhere, despite <a href="https://medium.com/r/?url=https%3A%2F%2Fhbr.org%2F2018%2F09%2Fwhy-design-thinking-works">success stories</a> and case studies from Bank of America (<a href="https://medium.com/r/?url=https%3A%2F%2Fwww.bloomberg.com%2Fnews%2Farticles%2F2006-06-18%2Fcase-study-bank-of-america%3Fembedded-checkout%3Dtrue">Keep the Change</a>, a currently <a href="https://www.bankofamerica.com/deposits/keep-the-change/">live
+way — a hyped-up process that leads nowhere, despite <a href="https://medium.com/r/?url=https%3A%2F%2Fhbr.org%2F2018%2F09%2Fwhy-design-thinking-works">success stories</a> and case studies from Bank of America (<a href="https://medium.com/r/?url=https%3A%2F%2Fwww.bloomberg.com%2Fnews%2Farticles%2F2006-06-18%2Fcase-study-bank-of-america%3Fembedded-checkout%3Dtrue">Keep the Change</a>, a currently <a href="https://www.bankofamerica.com/deposits/keep-the-change/">live